Why just leaders need coaching

 drive necessary changes forward.

-In doing so, high expectation pressure often arises – both from outside as well as from internal demands.
-Thus, psychological stability, inner clarity, and personal resilience become increasingly important.
+This often creates high expectation pressure - from outside as well as from one's own standards.
+Therefore, psychological stability, inner clarity, and personal resilience are all the more important.

 A business coach offers executives a protected space for reflection.
-As an external sparring partner, they are not part of the internal relationship system and can therefore mirror honestly, independently, and constructively.
+As an external sparring partner, they are not part of the internal relationship system of the company and can therefore reflect honestly, independently, and constructively.

-critically reflecting on one’s own leadership behavior, and
+critically reflect on one's own leadership behavior, and

 For coaching to be effective, the coach needs not only methodological competence but also field and practical experience.
 This includes: